KarstenAMF/GerVADER/README.md

 > R. Remus, U. Quasthoff & G. Heyer: SentiWS - a Publicly Available German-language Resource for Sentiment Analysis.
 In: Proceedings of the 7th International Language Ressources and Evaluation (LREC'10), pp. 1168-1171, 2010

 **For using GerVADER or just the lexicon make sure to cite [SentiWS](http://wortschatz.uni-leipzig.de/de/download) and accept their license.
-The ratings of the lexicon are part of GerVADER, so make sure to quote GerVADER**.
+Moreover the ratings of the lexicon are part of GerVADER, so make sure to quote GerVADER**.

 More details on the lexicon can be found in GerVADERs paper.